Schwusch/artificial_intelligence/assignment_1/README.md

 }
 ```

 -   The `gridState` variable is an integer matrix where values span from -1 to 1, where -1 represents a human player brick, 1 represents an AI brick and 0 represents an unoccupied space.
-This is an application wide representation the Othello board.
+This is an application wide representation of the Othello board.

 -   The `alpha` and `beta` variables are important to the pruning algorithm at every node to evaluate the need of searching further down in the current branch.